CameronLonsdale/Appsec-Alerts/README.md

-# Appsec-Alerts
+# 🚨 AppSec Alerts
-A low effort, cheap design for tracking and alerting on dangerous patterns
+A low effort and cheap to run, framework for tracking and alerting on dangerous patterns